rykrr/CyberX/README.md

 The `$rt_table` variable is used to identify the local routing table for ATS.
 This number can be any number between 0 and 255, but must be unique.
 You may optionally declare ``ats=64`` in the `/etc/iproute2/rt_tables` and then set `rt_table=ats` above.

-In order to keep the firewall rules clean and quickly bypass multiple rules, the script organizes all rules into
+In order to simplify firewall rules and quickly bypass multiple rules, the script organizes its rules into a new `PROXY` chain in the `mangle` table, and a `BYPASS` chain in the `nat` table.
+A packet may only enter the `PROXY` chain if it is a packet that is being forwarded by the proxy (ie. neither the source nor destination are the proxy itself).
+The `BYPASS` chain is used to NAT connections in the event the proxy is disabled.
+This chain is not activated by default, but may be activated by adding a jump rule in the `nat.POSTROUTING` chain (see `bypass` and `clear_bypass` in the included script).

 ```
 add_chain() {